-Sub-phase Scope GIS Applications Expand role of GIS technology for scientific, environmental and engineering applications. & Integration Projected expenses include Hardware, Installations, Support, Software, Customizations and Technical Support.
+Sub-phase Scope GIS Applications & Integration Expand role of GIS technology for scientific, environmental and engineering applications.
+Projected expenses include Hardware, Installations, Support, Software, Customizations and Technical Support.
 This project will assess the current state of the GIS Program and make recommendations for improvements in the future state.
-Lawson New releases and implementation of ERP System hardware, environment, and application Enhancements replacement or upgrades.
+Lawson Enhancements New releases and implementation of ERP System hardware, environment, and application replacement or upgrades.
 Implement contract management, strategic sourcing and process flow integrator modules.
 Maximo Upgrade Complete migration to Maximo 7.5, acquire new modules and add richer integrations (e.g. GIS).
 Hardware replacements and enhancements to the system based on current useful life.
-Pre-Treatment The system is used by the MWRA to monitor the pretreatment program pursuant to Information Mgmt MWRA's NPDES permit and EPA regulations.
-Hardware replacements and enhancements System (PIMS) to the system based on current useful life.
-This project will assess the current state of the Enhancements PIMS implementation to develop and execute a plan for addressing functional issues and complying with new regulations.
-Enterprise Implement automated tools to support the compilation of monthly and quarterly Performance performance reports, including tools for extracting data from existing operational Management applications, managing data quality, generating reports and automating report assembly.
-Enhancements Enterprise Content Implement an Authority-wide Content Management Program to address dependence upon Management paper records, support records management and improve access to information, streamline workflows and replace several department-level solutions.
+Pre-Treatment Information Mgmt System (PIMS) Enhancements Enterprise Performance The system is used by the MWRA to monitor the pretreatment program pursuant to MWRA's NPDES permit and EPA regulations.
+Hardware replacements and enhancements to the system based on current useful life.
+This project will assess the current state of the PIMS implementation to develop and execute a plan for addressing functional issues and complying with new regulations.
+Implement automated tools to support the compilation of monthly and quarterly performance reports, including tools for extracting data from existing operational Management Enhancements applications, managing data quality, generating reports and automating report assembly.
+Enterprise Content Management Implement an Authority-wide Content Management Program to address dependence upon paper records, support records management and improve access to information, streamline workflows and replace several department-level solutions.
+Mobile Integrations Define integrated business strategy for mobile computing.
+Expand the application of mobile computing to meet the Authority's business requirements in the Laboratory, DITP Operations and Maintenance and other Operations and management areas.